syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/user-interaction.md

 <!-- markdownlint-disable MD013 -->

-**Format the Tooltip**
+### Tooltip format

 <!-- markdownlint-disable MD013 -->

-By default, tooltip will show the information of pointer value only.
-In addition to that, you can show more information in tooltip.
-For example, the format `${value}` shows pointer value with currency symbol.
+Tooltip in the Linear Gauge control can be formatted using the [`format`](../api/linear-gauge/tooltipSettings/#format) property in [`tooltip`](../api/linear-gauge/tooltipSettings/).
+It is used to render the tooltip in certain format or to add a user-defined unit in the tooltip.
+By default, the tooltip shows the pointer value only.
+In addition to that, more information can be added in the tooltip.
+For example, the format "**{value}km**" shows pointer value with kilometer unit in the tooltip.

 {% tab template= "linear-gauge/user-interaction", sourceFiles="app/**/*.ts" %}